LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     - **Synchronize system time with host**: synchronizes the VM system time with the time on the host that the VM is running on.

-    - **Set initial system time** (available on **vSphere only**): Allows you to set the date and time that the VM will launch at.
+    - **Set initial system time** (available on **ESX only**): Allows you to set the date and time that the VM will launch at.
 This can be used in conjunction with _Synchronize system time with host_ to freeze the date and time.

     - **Allow user to revert to initial state**: Allows the user to revert to the initial state that the lab was launched at.
 The user can roll back the VM no matter what has been done in the lab instance.
 This option is found in the Commands menu (lightning bolt icon) in the lab.

     - **Make lab instance data available inside virtual machine**: When this option is enabled, lab instance data will be available in the virtual machine.
-The location varies depending on the platform used (Hyper-v or vSphere):
+The location varies depending on the platform used (Hyper-v or ESX):

         - Hyper-V:

             On Windows registry: `HKLM\SOFTWARE\Microsoft\Virtual Machine\External`.

-        - vSphere:
+        - ESX:

             On Windows-based systems: `C:\Users\Public\Documents\LabInstance.txt`.